Constitution and Bylaws

 ARTICLE V – ORDER OF BUSINESS

 SECTION 1.
-The business of this Society, not covered by the Articles of Incorporation and the Constitution and Bylaws, shall be governed by Robert’s Rules of Order, Revised.
+The business of the Iowa Society, not covered by the Articles of Incorporation and the Constitution and Bylaws, shall be governed by Robert’s Rules of Order, Revised.

 SECTION 2.
 At the Compact Day meeting, prior to the Annual Meeting when new officers shall be elected, a nominating committee shall be appointed.